 Fruit pomace is a by-product that is produced in fruit processing during the production of juices, pulps and jams.
 Depending on the variety and processing method, the pomace consists of skins, seeds and pulp remnants.
 Due to the content of many health-promoting ingredients, in recent years there has been a noticeable increase in interest in the possibility of reusing these by-products.
 The pomace is a source of dietary fibre, minerals, saccharides, proteins, organic acids, lipids, vitamins, aldehydes and alcohols.
-They are also rich in aromatics and dyes, including anthocyanins that can give a color from yellow to blue.
-Berry pomace characterises in high content of coloring compounds that can be extracted and used for the production of dyes.
+They are also rich in aromatics and dyes, including anthocyanins that can give a colour from yellow to blue.
+Berry pomace characterises in high content of colouring compounds that can be extracted and used for the production of dyes.
 In addition, they have been used as antioxidants responsible for protection against the harmful effects of free radicals, which in turn helps prevent heart disease, cataracts, cancer and inhibit the aging process.
 The pomace is also a rich source of biopolymers, proteins and carbohydrates that can be recovered, concentrated and transformed into precursors and then used in the cosmetics, pharmaceutical and food industries.
 The pomace can also be used for the growth of microorganisms as an alternative carbon source for glucose and sucrose.